Silversmithing & Metalwork. Vivitar Bamboo Keyboard. Carol Farrow. "I make high fired sculptural paperclay, referencing the past.

 A chronological definition to our present geological age is Anthropocene, which defines human impact as the most significant recent geological development.
 This might sound obscene, but each time a natural disaster occurs I imagine that it is nature's revenge on that same upper hand.
 I am fascinated by natural disasters.
 Our planet is a large smoldering ball with a cracked skin and an unreliable atmosphere.
 That disasters are occurring more frequently has only intensified my interest.
 But what happened in Fukushima is different to other natural disasters.
 One year after the disaster and the area still looks the same as it did just after the tsunami hit.
-Not speaking Japanese and lacking a driver license, I made contact with two young designers in Tokyo, who would accompany me into the zone.
 TORTOISE GENERAL STORE.
 Grace Villamil's Silo Kits — COMING SOON.
 Grace Villamil is an artist working in photography, video, drawing and sensory based multimedia installation.

 She manipulates thought processes through original sound works, texture, and light.
 By constructing artificial environments, her methods question our sense of place and what we trust to be real and intimate.
 These immersive experiences highlight the relationship between human nature and nature itself.
 Fredericks & Mae Bow — COMING SOON.
 A bow is a flexible piece of material which shoots aerodynamic projectiles called arrows.